ceejbot/galls-law/webrebels.md

 # [fit] to build a system
 # [fit] that satisfies your users

 ^ When you start, your job is to make a thing people want to use.
 It's hard to make something that delights your users and is a viable product.
-You probably don't have a scaling problem.
+You don't have a scaling problem.
+Then, if you're lucky, something terrible happens.

 ---

 # [fit] success!
 # [fit] now scale it.

-^ What happens next is that you succeed.
-Your next job is to SURVIVE the fact that people want to use it.
+^ Your next job is to SURVIVE the fact that people want to use it.
+Your first reaction is probably to make your monolith bigger, maybe the size of jupiter.

 ---